MicrosoftDocs/customer-insights/ci-docs/journeys/feedback-loop.md

 * Only send emails to subscribers who have given you explicit permission.
 * Make it easy for subscribers to opt out anytime.
 * Never use subscriber lists that you have bought, rented, or borrowed.
 These lists aren't permission-based and may contain spam traps.
-Spam traps are email addresses that ISPs and anti-spam organizations use to catch and black-list spammers.
+Spam traps are email addresses that ISPs and anti-spam organizations use to catch and expel spammers.
 * Use a confirmed opt-in list to prevent fake signups, bots, and typos from sending your emails to the wrong recipients.
 A confirmed opt-in list requires subscribers to verify their email address by clicking a link in a confirmation email before they join your list.
 * Make sure your "From" details show the business name behind the email.
 Use a consistent and recognizable name and email address that aligns with your brand and website.
 * Keep your content relevant by using personalization and dynamic content.
 Customize your emails based on your subscribers' preferences, interests, and behavior.
 Provide your subscribers with useful and engaging information.